-- 1) Poster/Display relating food to health and/or fitness. - 2) Poster/Display detailing any experiment/research related to food or nutrition. - 3) Poster/Display detailing the principles of table setting. - 4) Recipe collection in box, binder or album.
+- 1) Poster/Display relating food to health and/or fitness. - NEW THIS YEAR Poster/Display detailing food or kitchen safety best practices. - 3) Poster/Display detailing the principles of table setting. - 4) Recipe collection in box, binder or album.
 Minimum of 20 recipes - 5) Food for Gifts: a basket or container containing no more than 2 different homemade food items and no more than 2 storebought items (no alcoholic beverages, no cellophane).
 Must not require refrigeration.
 All food items must be food safe at room temperature

-CLASS E. Foods and Nutrition 3 "You're the Chef" Perishables
+CLASS E. Foods and Nutrition 3 (Grades 7-9) Perishables

-- 1) Make your own casserole leave in casserole dish.
-Include recipe. - 2) Hot or cold pasta entree single serving on/in an appropriate size plate/dish.
+- Make your own casserole leave in casserole dish.
+Include recipe. - Hot or cold pasta entree single serving on/in an appropriate size plate/dish.
 Include recipe. - 3) Stir Fry single serving on an appropriate plate.
 Include recipe. - 4) Dinner menu single serving of each menu item on appropriate dinnerware.
 Include recipe for main dish along with a separate list of all other menu items on a 4"x6" recipe card.
-Be prepared to discuss food preparation. - 5) Invent a snack single serving in an appropriate serving dish using "You're the Chef" project literature.
+Be prepared to discuss food preparation. - 5) NEW THIS YEAR Snack or Appetizer on an appropriate size plate/dish.
 Include recipe. - 6) Soup single serving in appropriate serving bowl.
 If Heart Healthy be prepared to discuss recipe and nutrition. - 7) Tacos display 2 on appropriate serving plate with garnish. - 8) Vegetarian casserole leave in casserole dish.
 Include recipe. - 9) Any perishable item not listed above.
 Include recipe.

 - 10) Breadsticks display 8 in a basket.
 Include recipe. - 11) Dinner rolls made from scratch display 3 on an appropriate plate.
-Include recipe.

-- 12) Bread made in a bread machine display 1/2 loaf.
-Include recipe. - Banana bread one loaf in a standard size pan.
+Include recipe. - 12) Bread made in a bread machine display 1/2 loaf.
+Include recipe. - 13) Banana bread one loaf in a standard size pan.
 Remove bread from pan.
 Display on appropriate serving plate.
 Include recipe. - 14) Other quick fruit or nut bread, not banana one loaf baked in a standard size pan.
 Display on appropriate plate.
 Include recipe. - 15) Bread made from sweet dough may be rolls, buns, tea ring or loaf.
 One ingredient may be a mix.
 Include recipe.
 Display on appropriate serving plate. - 16) Cake of your choice made from scratch display whole cake on appropriate platter/pan.
 Include recipe. - 17) One crust pie of choice can be made in mini or standard size pie pan.
 Include recipe for filling and crust.
 Bring the whole pie.
 Include recipe.
-Crust must be homemade. - Baked cheesecake display whole cake on appropriate serving platter.
+Crust must be homemade. - 18) Baked cheesecake display whole cake on appropriate serving platter.
 Include recipe. - 19) Candy display 3 pieces on a plate.
+Include recipe.

-Include recipe. - 20) Gluten Free Baked Item display as it relates to an above entry.
+- 20) Gluten Free Baked Item display as it relates to an above entry.
 Include recipe. - 21) Any baked good item not listed above.
 Include recipe.